MohamedRadwan-DevOps/devops-step-by-step/source/devops-course-demos-labs.md

  ### Demo 20: Explain and examine code coverage, code metrics.

-   In this demo you will learn and understand how to calculate code coverage and code metrics for the three methods (Average, Largest, Smallest) in Calc Class Library App.
+   In this demo you will learn and understand how to calculate code coverage and code metrics for the three methods (Average, Largest, Smallest) in the Calc Class Library App.

-   Also, you will learn the components of code metrics and the relation between some metrics like Maintainability Index and Cyclomatic Inheritance with Unit test.
+   Also, you will learn the different quality metrics, what is Cyclomatic Complexity, Maintainability Index metric, Depth of Inheritance metric, Class Coupling metric, Lines of Source code metric, and how can we use them to measure the quality of code.

  ### Demo 21: Configure unit test run-settings to generate test results and code coverage.

-  In this demo you will learn and understand how to run settings file to configure tests and build Using Calc Class library that are run from command line.
+  In this demo, you will learn and understand how to configure Unit tests in Visual Studio by using a .runsettings file, and how to configure your project run settings to the added .runsettings file.

-  Also, you will learn and how to use code coverage feature of visual studio that determines the number of lines of code.
+  Also, you will learn and explore that after adding the .runsettings file the TestResults folder will contain the TestResult file (trx) which contains the details about the run test like the result summary, and an HTML file which includes the test run details.

  ### Demo 22: Examine a UI test and run it.

-  In this demo you will learn and understand the concept of UI Testing and how to run it on a specific project.
+  In this demo, you will learn and understand the concept of UI Testing and how to run it on a specific project.

-  Also, you will learn how to control the sleep threading for each UI test and use the NuGet package management to update any package required to run a UI test like selenium.webdriver. chrome driver in our example.
+  Also, you will learn how to control the sleep threading for each UI test and use the NuGet package management to update any package required to run a UI test like Selenium.Webdriver.ChromeDriver in our example.